Welcome to Hawaii

-Walk together from the hotel to Kapi’olani Regional Park, where a welcome dinner of local specialties is served to your group as your tour manager previews the days ahead and you watch the sun set into the Pacific Ocean.
+Walk together from the hotel to Kapi’olani Regional Park, where a welcome dinner of local specialties is served to your group as your tour manager previews the days ahead and you watch the sun set over the Pacific Ocean.

 Begin your first full day in Hawaii with a visit to the Bishop Museum, home to the world’s largest collection of Polynesian cultural and scientific artifacts.